Tell Abyad

-Tell Abyad is a town in northern Syria.
+Tell Abyad also spelled Tal Abyad, is a town in northern Syria.
 It is the administrative center of the Tell Abyad District within the Raqqa Governorate.
 Located along the Balikh River, it constitutes a divided city with the bordering city of Akçakale in Turkey.

 History

 In antiquity, Tell Abyad and the surrounding region were ruled by the Assyrian Empire and settled by Arameans.
 Tell Abyad could have been the site of the neo-Assyrian–era Aramean inhabited settlement of Baliḫu, mentioned in 814 BC.
 Later, various empires ruled the area, such as the Romans, Byzantines, Sassanids, Umayyads, Abbasids and finally the Ottoman Empire.
 Tell Abyad remained Ottoman until the end of World War I, when it was incorporated in the French mandate of Syria during the partition of the Ottoman Empire.

 The modern town was founded by French mandate authorities to control the border with Turkey, with first inhabitants being Armenian refugees from Anatolia, survivors of the deportations conducted during the Armenian genocide, with around 250 Armenian families living in the city prior to the Syrian civil war.
-After Armenians, the Baggara Arab tribe arrived as members of the French Levant army, and decided to stay and settle in the area.
+After Armenians, the Baggara Arab tribe, originally from Deir ez-Zor, arrived as members of the French Army of the Levant, and decided to settle in the area.